Show of hands. How many of you would take a 14 hour bus trip?

 This 14-hour bus trip was worth it if for no other reason than to see the well-oiled machine of La Frontera cook fifty individual lunches, and settle as many checks in at least five different languages, in thirty minutes flat.

 So what if the exchange rate may not have been the most current.
-The hamberguesa and papas fritas were good, and get this - the rich, homemade hot chocolatta I ordered was absolutely delicious.
+The hamburguesa and papas fritas were good, and get this - the rich, homemade hot chocolatta I ordered was insanely delicious!

 Bellies full, we boarded the bus again for the fifty-yard trip down the road to the Chilean Customs Office and Border Crossing where we'd officially exit the country.
 We could have walked from the restaurant.
 One girl panicked at not finding her 'walking around' permit that everyone must turn in to Chilean Customs when they leave.
 But the Customs guys took pity on her and it was all fine in the end.
 Further down the road a few miles however, the Argentinean agents weren't as friendly.
 They appeared more gruff, more puffed up, and all too willing to take their time.